Republic of the Sword: 1891–1894, Floriano Peixoto

 As a result of his unconstitutional actions, factions of opposition formed against him.
 Powerful conservative groups also opposed him, who were threatened by the unsound fiscal policies that the new government had taken up.
 Their dissatisfaction towards Floriano Peixoto was most seen in state legislatures, the press, and political gatherings.
 Floriano's enemies, often distorting and exaggerating his actions, alleged that he was planning to abolish elections and set-up a military dictatorship.
 These allegations were based on the fact that Floriano Peixoto refused to hold a special election to choose Deodoro's successor.
 Floriano and his supporters denounced the opposition, accusing that their true intentions were to restore the monarchy.
 However, it was not the political opposition that posed any major threat to the Peixoto administration, it was the military opposition that posed the most danger.

 In January 1892, only 6 six weeks after Floriano had taken over, the personnel of two forts in the federal capital revolted against the government.
 In April, 13 generals of the army submitted a manifesto which called for the resignation of Floriano.
 They were imprisoned or exiled as a result.
 In Rio de Janeiro, São Paulo, Minas Gerais, Rio Grande do Sul, Maranhão, Amazonas, and Mato Grosso, revolts broke out.
 The revolt in Rio de Janeiro was particularly threatening, mainly because it was led by an able senator, Gaspar Silveira Martins, and because the headquarters of the rebellion were situated on the Uruguayan border, where the rebels could use foreign supply or even seek refuge.
-However, the opposition could not put aside it's differences, and failed to form a united front against Floriano.
+However, the opposition could not put aside its differences, and failed to form a united front against Floriano.